Pascal Glissmann, Selena Kimball — Co-directors, Observational Practices Lab, Parsons, The New School New York

 The Observational Practices Lab, Parsons School of Design, aims to provoke dialogue and instigate critical reflection about the very nature of observation across disciplinary boundaries.
 Observation is fundamental to ways of knowing, yet it is rarely investigated as a set of comparative methods and contingent practices.
 Initiated by questions arising out of art and design practice, the lab is driven by transdisciplinary and collaborative learning through experimental approaches to research.
 We aim to foster a non-hierarchical engagement with diverse modes of observation in order to investigate its past effects, present consequences and potential in creating the future.

-We would like to thank The New School Provost’s Office, and our colleagues and staff in Art, Media and Technology, and Art History & Design Theory, for their support.
-This research was supported by the Innovations in Education Fund Grant, the New School, and Cross-School Funding, Parsons, The New School.
-We would like to thank Cooper Hewitt, Smithsonian Design Museum, in New York for hosting our initial briefing session with Ellen Lupton.
-We also gratefully acknowledge our interdisciplinary panel of researchers and our students for their generous participation in helping us launch OBJECT AMERICA.
+We would like to thank The New School Provost’s Office, and our colleagues and staff in the School of Art, Media, and Technology.
+This research project was supported by the Fellowship in Transdisciplinary Research Fund Grant, the New School.
+We also gratefully acknowledge our interdisciplinary panel of researchers and our students for their generous participation in helping us launch the Atlas of Looking at Water.